akhikhl/gretty/README.md

 ##Hot deployment

 Gretty supports hot deployment: whenever the classes, jars or resources [comprising the web-application] are updated, the web-application automatically restarts itself.

+Gretty hot deployment assumes the following defaults:

+"scanInterval" is set to zero, that means that hot deployment is disabled.
+You need to assign it to non-zero value to enable hot deployment.

+Hot deployment scans the following folders:
+${projectDir}/build/classes/main
+${projectDir}/build/resources/main
+${projectDir}/src/main/webapp
+as well as all dependency jars and overlay-WARs, comprising the web-application.

+Attention: gretty hot deployment does not detect changes in the source code files.
+That means: whenever you just save ".java", ".groovy" or resource file - nothing happens.
+But as soon as you compile things - for example, invoke "build" (or "compileJava" or "compileGroovy" or "processResources") - hot deployment detects changes and restarts web-application.

+Current implementation of hot deployment does not detect changes in gretty parameters.
+That means: whenever you change "build.gradle", containing "gretty" section, you'll need to restart the web-application "by hand", only then the changes will have effect.

+Here is more information on some of the parameters [of gretty plugin extension] affecting hot-deployment:

+"scanDir" defines one or more directories, scanned by hot-deployment.
+The directory could be a string, denoting relative (to the project) or absolute path, or instance of java.io.File class.
+You don't need to call "scanDir" for the following folders:
+${projectDir}/build/classes/main
+${projectDir}/build/resources/main
+${projectDir}/src/main/webapp
+since hot-deployment already scans these folders by default.
+Also you don't need to call scanDir for dependency jars or overlay WARs - all these things are already scanned by hot deployment.

+"onScan" defines closure to be called on hot-deployment scan, i.e. each scanInterval seconds.
+The function is called unconditionally, regardless of whether hot deployment detects changed files or not.

+"onScanFilesChanged" defines closure to be called whenever hot-deployment detects that files or folders were changed.
+The closure receives List<File> as the parameter, which holds all changed files and folders.

 ##Copyright and License